HppyCtrlEngnrng/BODEGAME/README.md

 - Disturbance gain: Player can put only constant gain cards down here.
 This field is related to the scoring.
 - Noise gain: Player can put only constant gain cards down here.
 This field is related to the scoring.
 - Discard pile: Players can put all the 3 kinds of cards here.
 This field does not affect to the control performance nor scoring.

+## Plant
-- Plant: A stable FDLTI transfer function common to both players.
-Minimum-phaseness is not assured.
+The plant is a stable FDLTI system common to both players.
+It can be non-minimum phase.

 ## Bode plot
 Bode plot of the loop transfer function is shown for reference of control design.